LLMCloud2024/LLMCloud2024.github.io/privacy.md

 #### Provision of data

 The provision of your personal data is based on your consent (Article para.
 1 lit. a EU GDPR).
-If you do not give your consent, you cannot be provided with access to the "de.KCD Summer School 2024 - Deploying LLMs in the Cloud".
+If you do not give your consent, you cannot be provided with access to the de.KCD Summer School 2024.

 #### Automated decision-making / profiling